-Your archery booklet was made up as a practical guide for learning to use a bow and arrow.
 This booklet is intended to introduce you to the basics of archery.
-The booklet is intended as a guide only.
-Your participation in classes and the Skill Level Program, along with on the line shooting will enhance your archery learning experience and abilities.
+The booklet is intended only as a practical guide for learning to use a bow and arrow.
+Your participation in classes and the Skill Level Program, along with on-the-line shooting, will enhance your archery learning experience and abilities.

-The state certified 4-H archery adult leaders of Sheboygan County have been teaching youth successfully for many years following the basic guidelines described in our project booklet.
-The leaders are volunteers who want to help you become a better archer.
+The state certified 4H archery adult leaders of Sheboygan County have been teaching youth successfully for many years following the basic guidelines described in your project booklet.
+The leaders are volunteers who want to help you become a better Archer.
 Ask them questions and listen to their suggestions.

-Safety is the number one priority of 4-H shooting sports.
-Make sure that you read and understand the archery safety rules before you begin shooting.
+Safety is the number one priority of 4H shooting sports period make sure that you read and understand the archery safety rules before you begin shooting.
 Follow these rules and range etiquette and share them with others around the shooting range.

-You will be shooting at a short distance until you're proficient before moving farther away from the target.
-It's a lot more fun becoming a consistent shooter before accepting more difficult challenges.
+You will be shooting at a short distance until you are proficient before moving farther away from the target.
+It is a lot more fun becoming a consistent shooter before accepting more difficult challenges.
 Repetitive shooting with a comfortable draw weight is more enjoyable and the best way to learn good shooting form.